 TBT Iron Condor Strategy

-TBT (ProShares - UltraShort 20+ Year Treasury), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+TBT (ProShares - UltraShort 20+ Year Treasury), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-ProShares UltraShort 20+ Year Treasury seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the ICE U.S. Treasury 20+ Year Bond Index.
+This ProShares UltraShort 20+ Year Treasury fund is designed to achieve daily investment returns.
+Its goal is to mirror, with a double inverse (-2x) leverage, the daily performance of the ICE U.S. Treasury 20+ Year Bond Index.
+All stated results are calculated before any fees and expenses are applied.

-TBT (ProShares - UltraShort 20+ Year Treasury) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $296.9M, a beta of -4.74 versus the broader market, a 52-week range of 31.69-39.7, average daily share volume of 477K, a public-listing history dating back to 2008.
+TBT (ProShares - UltraShort 20+ Year Treasury) trades in the Financial Services sector, specifically Asset Management - Leveraged, with a market capitalization of approximately $332.8M, a beta of -4.77 versus the broader market, a 52-week range of 31.69-38.37, average daily share volume of 529K, a public-listing history dating back to 2008.
 These structural characteristics shape how TBT etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a iron condor on TBT?